 Grace Murray Hopper (1906-1992) - At the age of seven, she was already taking apart alarm clocks, determined to figure out how they worked.
 Often deemed "The Queen of Code," Grace Hopper was an American computer scientist and United States Navy rear admiral.
 A pioneer in the field, she was one of the first programmers of the Harvard Mark I computer in 1944, and invented the first compiler for a computer programming language.
 She popularized the idea of machine-independent programming languages, which led to the development of COBOL, one of the first high-level programming languages.
 She is credited with popularizing the term "debugging" for fixing computer glitches (inspired by an actual moth removed from the computer).
 Owing to the breadth of her accomplishments and her naval rank, she is sometimes referred to as "Amazing Grace."
 Please see below for links to articles and documentaries about Grace in the list of resources.
 You can also find a link to learn more about the creative illustrations of Grace by Rachel Ignotofsky located below.
-To see an entertaining clip of her with Dave Letterman, click here.
+See an entertaining clip of Grace Hopper with Dave Letterman.
 You can also learn more about her contributions via this Cryptologic Bytes article.
 LEARN MORE.....

 Ann Caracristi - (1921-2016) Ann Caracristi came to work as a cryptanalyst with the Army Signal Intelligence Service in 1942.
 She helped pioneer the application of early computers in cryptanalysis and established a laboratory for studying new communications phenomena.
 Her expertise and professionalism responding to tough intelligence problems brought her rapid advancement at NSA.
 In 1959, she was promoted to supergrade and in 1975, she became the first woman at NSA to be promoted to GS-18.
 She was the first woman to be named NSA Deputy Director in 1980.
 Also in 1980, she received the Department of Defense Distinguished Civilian Service Award, the DoD's highest civilian honor.
 She was inducted into the NSA/CSS Cryptologic Hall of Honor in 2012.
 LEARN MORE.....